MrAntix/gang/README.md

 ## Overview

-A gang has a set of members running the same code with one member designated as the host.
+A gang has a set of members running the same code, one member is designated as the host.

 All members can issue commands, these are sent to the current host.
 The host executes the command and broadcasts the current state to all members.

 Should the host be disconnected from the gang, an other becomes the host.